 Full Sail

 Every student has a different learning style, and successful educators are the ones who can identify those styles and create relevant, interactive, and targeted educational materials.
-Full Sail’s 12-month, online Instructional Design & Technology master of science degree program combines technology and theory to do just that – preparing educators for careers as instructional content creators in corporate and academic environments.
+Full Sail University’s 12-month, online Instructional Design & Technology master of science degree program combines technology and theory to do just that – helping to prepare educators for careers as instructional content creators in corporate and academic environments.
+“This program is designed for the instructional designer of today and tomorrow,” says Dr. Thomas Lucas, the Program Director for this graduate coursework.
+“We are focused on aligning the curriculum with industry expectations so that our students will be taught the skills, the knowledge, and the theoretical background to be highly effective instructional designers.”

 Instructional Design & Technology grads have gone on to pursue both new and elevated career opportunities: Grad Joanna Puello founded World Upside Down, an educational media company for K-12 students; and grad Khalil Nasir helps shape futuristic teaching ideas as he works for NASA and the Army.